Self-Leadership · You Were Never Series

 Dispensable means not essential in this particular arrangement at this particular time.
 Replaceable means no one else could do what you did.
 These are entirely different statements.
 You can be dispensable in a specific role and still be irreplaceable as a person in the right context.
 The role did not need you.
 That does not mean no role ever will.
 It does not even mean that role did not need you, only that the people running it decided the cost of keeping you was not justified by their priorities in that moment.

 People who are genuinely irreplaceable get replaced too.
 Not because they were not irreplaceable but because the system that was using them could not sustain the cost or did not fully understand what it had.
 This happens constantly.
 It is not evidence about you.
 It is evidence about the system.
+The same logic applies to feeling disposable in relationships, not just at work.
+A partner who treats you as easily swapped out is revealing something about their own capacity, not delivering an accurate verdict on what you're worth.
+The same pattern appears in friendships, when someone drifts toward newer relationships and you interpret the distance as proof you never mattered.

 The story worth examining